LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Discussion and Lessons Learned

 \subsection{Using \glspl{llm} Instead of Other Test Generation Techniques}

 A specialized testing approach is essential for ensuring the correctness of the medical rules and their implementation in \guri{}.
 While common testing methods like random and coverage-guided testing are widely used~\citep{hamlet:21, hong:97}, they fall short of capturing the specifics of medical rules, such as rule context and relationships among variables. \ourApproach{} introduces a customized, domain-aware strategy that leverages \glspl{llm} to generate tests tackling the unique aspects of medical rules and \guri{} (e.g., \gls{icd} codes).
 Moreover, as the medical rules are similar to constraints, a test generation technique might rely on constraint solvers to find suitable tests.
 While such solvers are efficient in finding satisfying and violating variable assignments, they may not capture the \enquote{meaning} of variable names and relationships among variables and constraints.
+This capability is not limited to assigning appropriate values to variables.
+It also ensures that the generated test inputs consider the logical and domain-specific constraints between variables, such as temporal dependencies (e.g., diagnosis date preceding treatment date) or valid combinations of attributes (e.g., certain diagnoses requiring specific procedures).
 Nonetheless, a dedicated empirical evaluation is needed to compare \glspl{llm} with other constraint-solving approaches (e.g., based on search algorithms and \gls{smt} solvers).